mtitze/njet/README.md

 f = lambda x, y, z: exp(-0.23*x**2 - 0.33*x*y - 0.11*z**2)
 ```

-Generate a class to handle the derivatives of the given function (here up to order 3)
+Generate a class to handle the derivatives of the given function (in this example up to order 3)
 ```python
 from njet import derive
 df = derive(f, order=3)